On the Superlinear Relationship between SGD Noise Covariance and Loss Landscape Curvature: Background and Motivation

 \subsection{Commutativity between $\mathbf{C}$ and $\mathbf{H}$}

-Beyond the failure of statistical assumptions, the violation of a direct linear relation between $\mathbf{C}$ and $\mathbf{H}$ can be seen by dimensional analysis.
+Beyond the failure of Fisher Approximation, the violation of a direct linear relation between $\mathbf{C}$ and $\mathbf{H}$ can be seen by dimensional analysis.
 The loss function $\mathcal{L}$ carries an intrinsic physical dimension (e.g., squared error units or bits).
 Consequently, the elements of the Hessian $\mathbf{H}$ possess dimensions of $[\mathcal{L}]/[\bm{w}]^2$, whereas the covariance matrix $\mathbf{C}$ scales as $[\mathcal{L}]^2/[\bm{w}]^2$.
 Thus, the hypothesized proportionality $\mathbf{C} \propto \mathbf{H}$ is dimensionally inconsistent.
 Any strict linear relationship would require a proportionality constant with dimensions of $[\mathcal{L}]$, implying that the relationship depends on the arbitrary scale of the loss function.

-Given the dimensional mismatch that rules out strict linear dependence, we investigate a weaker condition: do $\mathbf{C}$ and $\mathbf{H}$ share the same eigensystem?
+{Given the dimensional mismatch that rules out strict linear dependence, we investigate a weaker condition: do $\mathbf{C}$ and $\mathbf{H}$ share the same eigensystem?
 This is equivalent to checking matrix commutativity.
 We analyze the structure of $\mathbf{C}$ in the eigenbasis of $\mathbf{H}$.
-As visualized in Figure \ref{fig:CvsH}(a), $\mathbf{C}$ exhibits a characteristic ``arrowhead'' structure: the diagonal is dominant, but non-negligible off-diagonal elements persist in the top rows and columns.
+As visualized in Figure~\ref{fig:CvsH}(a), $\mathbf{C}$ exhibits a characteristic ``arrowhead'' structure: the diagonal is dominant, but non-negligible off-diagonal elements persist in the top rows and columns due to the head-heavy nature of the spectrum.}

-However, large eigenvalues tend to overshadow the structure of the bulk spectrum.
-To separate geometric alignment from these magnitude effects, we use the scale-invariant correlation matrix $\mathbf{R}$, defined as:

-Here, the diagonal elements $R_{ii}$ are unity, while off-diagonal terms $R_{ij}$ quantify the relative coupling strength between eigen-directions $i$ and $j$.
+This pattern suggests approximate, but not exact, simultaneous diagonalization of $\mathbf C$ and $\mathbf H$.
+To quantify this property, we first use the standard commutator error: